bikeonastick/searchonastick/README.md

-The `-k` flag marshals the index into a flat file and saves it for the next run, which will greatly reduce the time to index output, when you replace the `-k` flag with a `-r` flag:
+The `-k` flag marshals the index into a flat file and saves it for the next run, which will greatly reduce the time to index output, when you replace the `-k` flag with an `-r` flag:

     $ docker run --rm -v "$PWD":/usr/searchonastick -w /usr/searchonastick ruby:2.5 bundle install && bin/searchit -m 3 -r -s to

-which will generate slightly different search and index numbers:
+This will generate slightly different search and index numbers (also because I searched for a different word):

 ```
 Search Results: